Webinar: Should Asians apply to the Ivy League? - SIGN UP

 While working, however, she realised that she didn’t see herself living in France for the rest of her life and being in a very “French-focused” line of work.

 And so she made a bold switch.
-She turned to her passions, writing and reading, and now she’s in her fifth year of freelancing in Japan.
+She turned to her passions, writing and education, enrolled in a Master of Arts Cultural Policy and Management and now she’s in her fifth year of working in Japan.

-While she was still studying and before she started freelancing, Boissel met with her best friends from Sciences Po in Thailand.
+While she was still studying, Boissel met with two of her best friends from Sciences Po in Thailand.
 Mathilde (left) was studying in Melbourne, and Margot (middle) in Seoul.
 Source: Olivia Boissel

 The accidental journey into freelancing

-Boissel didn’t set out for a career in freelancing.
+Boissel didn’t set out for a career in Japan.

 Then, Covid-19 happened.

-“In 2020, I was supposed to go to Japan for an exchange as part of my master’s studies at Tokyo University of Foreign Studies, but I hadn’t received my Japan Student Services Organisation (JASSO) scholarship yet.
+“In 2020, I was supposed to go to Japan for an exchange as part of my master’s studies at Tokyo University of Foreign Studies on a Japan Student Services Organisation (JASSO) scholarship, but I couldn’t go due to borders being closed.”

 To her surprise, she enjoyed it.
 “It was actually really cool to make money online,” laughs Boissel.

-“At the time, I was working with film production companies and translating movie scripts.
+“At the time, I was working on various writing and translation jobs.
+My favourite gig was translating movie scripts for film production companies.
 The projects were interesting and the pay was good, so I just kept going with it.”

 After she finished her studies at Tokyo University of Foreign Studies, she had plans to return to France.
 But, once again, things didn’t go quite as expected.